-41. Dog Wash
+51. Dog Wash

 52. Movie Night

 Who doesn’t love a good movie?
 Plus, because it creates an opportunity to spend quality time with friends and family, more supporters will be enticed to participate.
 To kick off planning this fundraising event, decide what movie to show and where you’ll host the event.
-Charge a small admission fee and sell refreshments for additional money.
-This idea takes minimal effort for individual fundraisers and small groups!
+This event can be hosted as a socially-distanced outdoor event, too!

 53. Craft Show

 While this fundraising event idea is doable for small groups, it takes ample planning.
 Let community members know how heavily the event’s success depends on them.
 Have them create paintings, knits, and other artistic items.
 Then, charge a booth fee where participants can sell their items.
 Remember to announce your group’s text-to-give number at the event and on any marketing materials.
 That way, you receive additional revenue throughout the fundraiser.

 54. Dog Walk

 Dog owners with busy schedules might not have enough time to walk their pooch as often as they should.
 Luckily, a dog walk fundraising event is a great way to raise funds.
-After receiving enough volunteer dog walkers, map out a route with occasional pit stops for water and bathroom breaks.
+After receiving enough volunteer dog walkers, map out a route with occasional stops for water and bathroom breaks.
 Then, charge dog owners for walks based on dog size.

-45. Karaoke Night
+55. Karaoke Night

 Encourage local businesses to donate any decorations, lights, a speaker, and a microphone if the venue doesn’t come equipped with these.
 Also, take suggestions for a setlist.
 After the event, turn the recordings into a fundraising CD and sell those for additional revenue!